 When you balance your energies and emotions first, then you’re able to be there for others in an entirely different way.
 You’re uplifting others from the place of overflow and unceasing light.

-But until then, you need to build the foundations; self-parenting, healing inner wounds and patterns, learning to take care of your energies and the impact you have on others, connecting with your heart, soul, and God.
+But until then, you need to build the foundations, self-parenting, healing inner wounds and patterns, learning to take care of your energies and the impact you have on others, connecting with your heart, soul, and God.

 When these foundations are in place, you help others by being present with them, and it doesn’t feel overwhelming or depleting.
-Other words, self-parenting is one of the key assignments for everyone.
+In other words, self-parenting is one of the key assignments for everyone.
 A hundred distinct ways exist, how you can be self-parenting yourself.
 I share with you 5 of them and invite you to expand on these techniques and create your own.

-5 Self-parenting techniques in adulthood
+5 Self-parenting techniques to master in adulthood

 1. Nourish your body